-Synthetic engine oils can be used if the recommended oil quality requirements are met, and the recommended maintenance intervals for oil and filter changes are followed.
+You may use synthetic engine oils provided the recommended oil quality requirements are met, and the recommended maintenance intervals for oil and filter changes are followed.

-Materials Added To Engine Oils
+Materials Added To Engine Oil

-Do not add any supplemental materials, other than leak detection dyes, to your engine oil.
+The manufacturer strongly recommends against the addition of any additives (other than leak detection dyes) to the engine oil.
 Engine oil is an engineered product and its performance may be impaired by supplemental additives.